 People who have not forgotten how to live.

-One time we were having a party at Jamrock — it was probably the third of our periodic ‘Groundations’ — that being the rasta term for a periodic gathering of the tribe — and people were eating and drinking and Thai Sawan were playing their beautiful blend of reggae and southern folk styles, and the place was rocking in such a nice way.
-Almost everybody was Thai — just Rico, Ginni, Johnnie, myself, and one or two others — and I turned to Rico and said,
+One time we were having a party at Jamrock — it was probably the third of our periodic ‘Groundations’ — and people were eating and drinking and Tai Sawan were playing their beautiful blend of reggae and southern folk styles, and the place was rocking in such a nice way.
+Almost everybody was Thai — just Rico, Ginni, Johnnie, myself, and one or two other farangs — and I turned to Rico and said,

 You know, if you were from another planet, and you wanted to take a look at human beings, but only had a couple of hours, you could do worse than drop in here for a while.
 I looked around.

 Rico gets it.

 I’m not trying to idealise anyone.
 It is what it is.
 Just humans, bound together in a natural human culture, living, getting by, getting on, making their own entertainment… These days that’s a rare and beautiful thing.

 The conviviality is all.

 There’s a rich subculture connected with this rambling jungle road which has only gradually revealed itself to me.
 It’s centred around musicians who play or have played in overlapping bands.
 Fine musicians, some of them, who’ll never make much money, but like so many in this country, find a way to get by.
 Like Neung, they are mostly from the South, from Pat-a-loon.
 Jamrock on these occasions is like a little enclave of the South, tucked away in the forest on a road that goes nowhere.

 They haven’t changed.
-Honorable, gentle, down to earth, their radical plan is to carry on being how they always were, and to keep doing it until they can’t.
-Just being human.
+Honorable, gentle, down to earth, their radical plan is to carry on being how they’ve always been, and to keep doing it until they can’t.